Why Does My Air Conditioner Keep Turning Off

 Few things are more irritating than an air conditioner that keeps turning itself off.
 Unfortunately, it is a common problem with many possible causes.
 For example, dirty filters can interfere with your air conditioner and cause it to shut down.
 On the other hand, damaged wires and refrigerant leaks can do the same thing.
 It can be hard to identify the root of the problem because there are so many possibilities.
 That is why it is vital to get help from a reliable HVAC company.
-You can count on us at Cowboys Air Conditioning & Heating to find the problem and help you fix it.
+You can count on us at [company_name] to find the problem and help you fix it.

 1. The System Is Dirty